-Launching a new product can be daunting, but it doesn’t have to be.
+Entering an existing market with a new product can be challenging, but it doesn’t have to be.

-Predicting whether you will reach your goals when a new product or service is involved is complex.
+Forecasting the success of your marketing efforts when introducing a new product or service can be complex.
 However, this is precisely why go-to-market strategies exist.
 When you have an effective GTM strategy, you can increase conversion rates and reduce failure rates.

-A go-to-market strategy can help you pull off a new launch and give your brand a fresh start with new audiences.
-In this article, we’ve devised a stepwise plan to help you build a personalised GTM strategy for your next launch.
+A go-to-market strategy can help you execute a successful product launch and introduce your brand to new audiences.
+In this article, we’ve devised a stepwise plan to help you build a personalised GTM strategy for your next successful product launch.

 But first, let’s get to know what a go-to-market strategy entails: